How to Visit Yellowstone in Winter: Ultimate Guide to the Park’s Best Season

 Many attractions are closed.
 Most lodging, many visitor centers and stores are closed inside Yellowstone in winter (but not all!
 Old Faithful and Mammoth Hot Springs are open).

 You can’t just drive wherever you want.
 This is a small price to pay for NO CROWDS AND NO TRAFFIC!
 Totally worth it!

 What to pack for Yellowstone in Winter?

 You’ll need to bring the basics that you would normally bring on a trip (medications, toiletries, underwear, travel documents, ID, credit card, etc), but in addition here are a list of things that you’ll want to have along in Yellowstone in winter:

 Phone accessories: If you’re using your phone, great (make sure you have it fully charged and I recommend putting it in airplane mode while in the park so the battery doesn’t go dead while it’s looking for a signal which drains the battery fast.
 Around 50% of the park has cell phone coverage but even in covered areas terrain may make the signal inconsistent).
 If you travel with a big camera, make sure to bring all the memory cards and batteries (more than you think you need!).
 I recommend bringing a back up power source for your phone.
-If you’re taking lots of photos and especially video, your battery will go down fast and you don’t want to invest in a big camera, I use this waterproof and shockproof camera, which is affordable, small and almost indestructible so I love it for traveling in remote areas and water!
+If you’re taking lots of photos and especially video, your battery will go down fast and you don’t want to lose your camera in the middle of the day!